shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-02-19-Create-Jekyll-Blog-with-Minimal-Mistakes-theme-on-Ubuntu-16.04.markdown

 3. The theme and blog software should be able to be updated.
 4. It should be low to no cost to deploy.

-Note: If you host your blog using Github and abide by their guidelines you can deploy your blog for no cost.
+Note: If you host your blog using Github Pages and abide by their guidelines you can deploy your blog or website for no cost.

 I found many web based tutorials on how to use Jekyll to create a blog and found the following tutorial to be one of the best to get started.

 [Tania's tutorial](https://www.taniarascia.com/make-a-static-website-with-jekyll/ "Tania's Tutorial")

-The steps below outline how to create a Jekyll powered blog using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/ "minimal-mistakes") theme hosting it using [github pages](https://pages.github.com/ "github pages").
+The steps below outline how to create a Jekyll powered blog using the [minimal-mistakes](https://mmistakes.github.io/minimal-mistakes/ "minimal-mistakes") theme hosting it using [github pages](https://pages.github.com/ "Github Pages").
 If you review the quick start guide for the minimal-mistakes theme, it provides three different methods to install.
 This post explains how to use the fork method.
 For QA, I have gone through the steps below to build the mininmalmistakesdemo site at least two times to be sure they are accurate and lead to success.

 Please Note: It will be necessary to move slowly and do all the tasks in each step.
 As a general warning, some things like the creation of a gh-pages layer on Github (Step 10), if you are not an expert with Github, can be a bit confusing.